Joe Biden to release secret 9/11 files on Saudi Arabia after victims’ families disinvite him from memorial

 “But if President Biden reneges on his commitment and sides with the Saudi government, we would be compelled to publicly stand in objection to any participation by his administration in any memorial ceremony of 9/11.”

-The Justice Department said in Monday a court filing in litigation by the families of victims against Saudi Arabia that the FBI “recently” closed a portion of its investigation into 9/11 and would begin a review of previously secret documents, The New York Times reported.
+The Justice Department said in a Monday court filing in litigation by the families of victims against Saudi Arabia that the FBI “recently” closed a portion of its investigation into 9/11 and would begin a review of previously secret documents, The New York Times reported.

 “The FBI has decided to review its prior privilege assertions to identify additional information appropriate for disclosure,” the department said in a letter.
 “The FBI will disclose such information on a rolling basis as expeditiously as possible.”